Andree12/PVZ1-Randomizer/README.md

 ![logo](images/Logo.png)

-To start installing this randomizer, run RandomizerInstaller.py with python (3.9 and above is recommended)
+To start installing this randomizer, run RandomizerInstaller.py with python (3.9 and above is recommended).

+Instructions are in RandomizerInstaller.py.

 ## What can you currently do in this randomizer:
 * Randomize the plants obtained in adventure mode.